- The abstract submission for ESTRO 2024 is opens on 4 January 2024. The submission deadline is on 24 January 2024 (23h59 CET).

 ABSTRACT SELECTION PROCESS

-Abstract review criteria are based on the late-breaking nature of the abstract, clarity, supporting data, scientific rigour, potential significance, interest in the topic chosen and innovation or usefulness.
+- Abstract review criteria are based on clarity, supporting data, scientific rigour, potential significance, interest in the topic chosen and innovation or usefulness.

-Notification of outcome of abstract submission will be sent by mid-February 2022.
+- Notifications of abstract selection will be sent by mid-February 2024.